Department of Biochemistry

 University of Johannesburg

 Msizi Mhlongo matriculated in 2008 from Sinethemba Agricultural Secondary School.
-Msizi Mhlongo then enrolled for BSc life and environmental sciences with specialization in botany and biochemistry at the University of Johannesburg and completed an MSc Biochemistry (cum laude) in 2015.
-He is currently enrolled for a PhD Biochemistry due at the end of October 2019.
+Msizi Mhlongo then enrolled for BSc life and environmental sciences with specialization in botany and biochemistry at the University of Johannesburg and completed an MSc biochemistry (cum laude) in 2015.
+I have recently completed my PhD and have been appointed as a lecturer at the University of Johannesburg.